Skip to main content

 Physics Constraint

-Constraints a physics body motion in configurable ways, for simulating physical objects such as joints and hinges.
+Constraints a physics body's motion in configurable ways, for simulating physical objects such as joints and hinges.

 Constraint is added by adding a child object with the Physics Constraint component under a physics body.
 You can then move the constraint object to change the pivot point of the constraint:

-The Physics Body component provides a shortcut to create this child object via the Add Constraint Object button.
+The Physics Body component provides a shortcut to create this child object via the Add Constraint Object button at the bottom of the component.

 • Target: Reference to connected target collider.
-If 'None', the constraint target is attached to a fixed world transform.
+If its value is None, the constraint target is attached to a fixed world transform.

 • Type: